(All fields required)

 Residency: Pediatrics, Cincinnati Children's Hospital Medical Center; Physical Medicine and Rehabilitation, University of Cincinnati, Cincinnati, OH.

-Assistant Professor, Division of Pediatric Physical Medicine and Rehabilitation
+Attending Physician, Pediatric Rehabilitation, Division of Physical Medicine and Rehabilitation

 Cerebral palsy; epidemiology; evidence-based practice